JeffersonLab/clas12alignment/dc/README.md

 ### Data processing
   * Process the straight-track data with the CLAS12 reconstruction code, using the nominal geometry and each of the individual translations or rotations in xyz for each of the DC regions.
 This will result in up to 16 sets of reconstructed files that will be the input of the alignment code.
 The nominal geometry can be the DC design geometry (CCDB variation: ``nominal``) or a geometry determined from a previous alignment with non-zero shifts compared to the nominal case.
     * Setup or check the chosen geometry variation in the Sqlite file which is being used.
 The selected variation should also be populated with realistic geometry tables for the other CLAS12 detectors.
 For instance, in the CCDB variation ``nominal`` detectors such as FTOF and ECAL are shifted by ~5 cm downstream the ideal position to account for the actual installation position of the Forward Carriage.
 If using a variation different from *nominal*, make sure the beam offsets constants (CCDB table ``/geometry/beam/position``) are set appropriately, i.e. set equal to the best guess of the actual bam position for the straight track run or to x=y=0, if no other information is available.
     * The reconstruction configuration files (yaml files) to produce the 16 sets of data can be generated from the template file ``dcalign.yaml`` provided with the coatjava distribution (supported starting from coatjava 8.2.1).
-Copy the file to your work directory and edit it, replacing the variation in the global section (``rga_fall2018`` in the coatjava 8.2.1 file) with the chosen variation.
-Leave the other variation settings unchanged.
-Run the script [generateYamls.csh](https://github.com/JeffersonLab/clas12alignment/dc/utilities/generateYamls.csh):
+Copy the file to your work directory and edit it, replacing the variation in the global section (``rga_fall2018`` in the coatjava 8.2.1 file) with the chosen variation and add settings specific to the data set under consideration, such as swap configuration etc. Leave the other variation settings unchanged.
+Run the script [generateYamls.csh](https://github.com/JeffersonLab/clas12alignment/tree/master/dc/utilities/generateYamls.csh):
       ```
-      ./generateYamls.csh <base-yaml-file> <variation>  <output-directory>
+      ./generateYamls.csh <base-yaml-file> <variation>  <output-directory> [<compare-to-variation>]
       ```
       where:
       * The base yaml file will be ```dcalign.yaml```.
       * The variation will be the one containing the chosen nominal geometry as discussed above.
+	  * The output directory is where the yamls will be written to.
+	  * The compare-to variation is the variation containing the geometry you would like to compare to (default is rga_fall2018).

-      * The generated yaml files will be in the folder specified when running the command.
-The folder will contain the 15 yaml files corresponding to the translations and rotations described above, the yaml file ```r0.yaml```, corresponding to the nominal geometry, and rga_fall2018.yaml, corresponding to the original alignment results by T. Haywards.
+The generated yaml files will be in the folder specified when running the command.
+The folder will contain the 15 yaml files corresponding to the translations and rotations described above, the yaml file ```r0.yaml```, corresponding to the nominal geometry, and the yaml file with the variation selected with the argument ```compare-to-variation```
         In the yaml files, the desired rotation or translation defines the value of the variable ```alignmentShift```, which has to be set for each of the DC reconstruction services.
 For example, the configuration
         ```
         dcGeometryVariation: "nominal"